 Attending an interview

-You may be required to attend a short interview at a visa application centre.
+You may be required to attend a short interview as part of the visa application process if invited.

 If you do not attend this interview without a good reason, your application will be refused.

 You should be able to answer the questions at the interview without the assistance of an interpreter and to a standard that matches the English Language requirements that are stated on your Confirmation of Acceptance for Studies (CAS).

 To help you prepare for this interview, here are some examples of the types of questions you may be asked.

 About us, your study plans and your course

 You should know the following details of your course at the University, including:

 - what qualification you will receive at the end of your course